Culture-to-Culture Image Translation and User Evaluation: Results

 To search for evidence supporting Hypothesis 3, we considered Q2: `Do you like this object?' for the whole sample with N=391.
 Specifically, we considered the N participants and the four groups ($E$, $O \to E$, $E \to O$, and $O$).
-Next, for each participant and group, we computed the average score for all objects belonging to that group: this process yielded four N-sized vectors, one per group.
-Next, we computed Pearson's $\rho$ to correlate the N-sized vector of $E$ scores with the vectors of $O \to E$, $E \to O$, and $O$ scores: please notice that $\rho$ ranges from $-1$ to $1$ and a higher correlation $\rho_{E, O \to E}$ (respectively, $\rho_{E, E \to O}$, $\rho_{E, O}$) means that respondents giving high scores to $E$ objects tend to give high scores to $O \to E$ (respectively, $E \to O$, and $O$) objects as well.
-The analysis returned $\rho_{E, O \to E}=0.48$, $\rho_{E, E \to O}=0.16$, $\rho_{E, O}=0.15$ supporting Hypothesis 3: respondents giving high scores to $E$ objects tend to privilege $O \to E$ objects.
+Next, for each participant and group, we computed the average score for all objects belonging to that group: this process yielded four N-sized vectors $A_{E}$, $A_{O\to E}$, $A_{E\to O}$, $A_{O}$, one per group.
+The N elements of a vector represent the average scores assigned to that group by the N participants.